irtf-nwcrg/rg-materials/ietf106-2019-11_singapore/ietf106_nwcrg_agenda.md

 #### 00- Welcome, administrative and general matters
 (Chairs) (10+5')
 News from the FECFRAME-ext/RLC/TinyMT32 standardisation (TSVWG)
 Situation of the "NC for CCN/NDN: requirements and challenges" I-D
+Situation of the RLNC I-Ds: what's next?

 #### 01- Sliding Window FEC (SWiF) codec hackathon feedback
 (Vincent Roca) (5+5')